 In the late 1950s, mattress manufacturers began to produce both queen and king size mattresses.
 The Simmons company developed the concept in 1958 and named these two larger sizes after monarchs.
 In the post-World War II economy, people bought larger houses, so the industry responded by developing larger beds.
 And Americans were getting bigger, too — a natural outgrowth of the prosperous years following World War II.
 As our population evolved, both physically and economically, our mattress dimensions changed to meet our needs.

 While king size bed dimensions may have represented the height of luxury, the versatility and affordability of the queen-size mattress eventually led to its sustained popularity.
-Today, with nearly all the comfort and decadence of a king-size bed — plus its practicality and cost-effectiveness — the queen remains the most popular mattress choice for both singles and couples.
+Today, with nearly all the comfort and decadence of a king-size bed — plus its practicality and cost-effectiveness — the Queen size mattress remains the most popular mattress choice for both singles and couples.

 How Big is a Queen Size Bed?